alopezrivera/OneNoteExporter/README.md

 All of the following are configured from `config.ps1` (assuming you have renamed `config example.ps1` to that).

-* Choose to do a dry run or run the actual conversion.
 * Create a **folder structure** for your Notebooks and Sections
   * Process pages that are in sections at the **Notebook, Section Group and all Nested Section Group levels**
 * Choose between converting a **specific notebook** or **all notebooks**